I am a financial economist who loves to solve real-world problems using models and data.

 My research also explores the other factors that drive asset prices across markets and asset classes: betting against beta, quality minus junk, carry, size, value, momentum, time series momentum, and ESG.
 These factors help explain the returns of hedge funds, Warren Buffett, and global markets.

 Finally, I study the economics of capital markets and investment management, including sharpening he arithmetic of active management, and how to measure risk, use return signals, make optimization work, and trade optimally accounting for transaction costs.

-In addition to being a professor, I am affiliated with AQR Capital Management, a global investment management firm, which may or may not apply similar investment techniques or methods of analysis as described in my writings; the views expressed in my writings are those of the authors and not necessarily those of AQR.
+In addition to being a professor, I am affiliated with AQR Capital Management, a global investment management firm, which may or may not apply similar investment techniques or methods of analysis as described in my writings; the views expressed in my writings are those of the authors and not necessarily those of AQR and should not be considered investment advice.
 See my vita for further details on past and current positions.

 Nov-19 Short movie about Buffett's Alpha made by Financial Analysts Journal

 Jan-18 Journal of Finance awards the Brattle Distinguished Paper Prize to Efficiently Inefficient Markets for Assets and Asset Management